josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 > ...Because over the last ten years, this bloody government has systematically destroyed an entire industry.
 > Our industry.
 >
-> And not just our industry - our communities, our homes, our lives.
+> And not just our industry: our communities, our homes, our lives.
 >
 > All in the name of "progress".
 And for a few lousy bob.
 >